Best daily deals

 The JBL Tune 510BT charges via USB-C.

-JBL claims the battery will last 40 hours, and in our testing, we found that to be very accurate.
+JBL claims the battery will last 40 hours, and our testing found that to be very accurate.
 The Tune 510BT lasted 40 hours and 43 minutes at a constant output of real music, peaking at 75dB (SPL).
 The battery life of this headset is one of its most redeeming qualities.
-It also supports fast charging, with five minutes of charging giving you two extra hours of battery life.
-The JBL Tune 510BT charges via USB-C cable, which comes in the package with the headphones.
+It also supports fast charging.
+Five minutes of charging offers you two extra hours of battery life.
+Lastly, the JBL Tune 510BT charges via USB-C cable, which comes in the package with the headphones.

 How well does the JBL Tune 510BT block noise?